thunderheadone/one-sdk-ios/README.md

 ```

 *Note:*
 - This functionality only works in iOS 9 and 10.

-#### Identity sync with ONE and your web touchpoint
+#### Identity sync with Thunderhead ONE or Salesforce Interaction Studio and your web touchpoint

-To synchronise the Safari Mobile identity set by our ONE Tag with the current app identity and your web touchpoint, call:
+To synchronise the Safari Mobile identity set by the ONE Tag, or Interaction Studio Tag, with the current app identity and your web touchpoint, call:

 Swift:
 ```swift